Microsoft/azure-docs.pt-pt/articles/container-registry/container-registry-content-trust.md

 > [!WARNING]
 > A desativação e reativação da confiança do conteúdo no registo **elimina todos os dados fiáveis de todas as etiquetas assinadas em todos os repositórios no seu registo**.
 Esta ação é irreversível.
 O Azure Container Registry não consegue recuperar os dados fiáveis eliminados.
 A desativação da confiança do conteúdo não elimina as imagens.

 Para desativar a confiança do conteúdo no seu registo, navegue para o mesmo no portal do Azure.
-Sob **políticas**, selecione **confiar conteúdo** > **desativado** > **guardar**.
+Em **políticas**, selecione **conteúdo confiança** > **desabilitado** > **salvar**.
 Recebe um aviso de que todas as assinaturas no registo se vão perder.
 Selecione **OK** para eliminar permanentemente todas as assinaturas no seu registo.

 ![Desativar a confiança do conteúdo num registo no portal do Azure][content-trust-03-portal]

 ## <a name="next-steps"></a>Passos Seguintes

-Ver [confiança no Docker de conteúdo] [ docker-content-trust] para obter mais informações sobre a confiança de conteúdo.
+Consulte [Content Trust in Docker][docker-content-trust] para obter informações adicionais sobre a confiança de conteúdo.
 Embora este artigo tenha abordado vários pontos importantes, a confiança do conteúdo é um tópico extenso e é descrito mais pormenorizadamente na documentação do Docker.

 <!-- IMAGES> -->
 [content-trust-01-portal]: ./media/container-registry-content-trust/content-trust-01-portal.png